Generic Name: atazanavir (a ta ZAN a vir)

 How should I take atazanavir?

-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.
 Atazanavir is often used together with another medicine called ritonavir (Norvir).

 Atazanavir should be taken once daily with food.
 Swallow the capsule whole.